 - Volume of video content.
 Specifically live video is very high and daunting that it does not warrant manual reviewing and flagging.

 - What is considered objectionable at a global level is too high to keep track of through a manual checklist.
 Let’s say.
 There is an objectionable violent act that is streamed live in Brazil.
 How would a tester in Asia be able to say whether it is objectionable or an accepted form of say martial art in the country?

-Given all these nuances, an automated way seems the best solution to monitor streamed content live, add tags, check for whether it is safe for viewing or needs to be pulled down.
+Given all these nuances.
+An automated way seems the best solution to monitor streamed content live. add tags. check for whether it is safe for viewing or needs to be pulled down.
 The automated solution gaining popularity to solve these problems is artificial intelligence.
 Leading social platforms such as Facebook and Twitter have already been investing in this area to leverage artificial intelligence to monitor their live feeds and video clips.
-With recent terror attacks that are suspected to have been live streamed, this process of reviews has further been strengthened in the recent days.
-Machine learning algorithms can further add to the richness of this search and review process, making it a robust tool though not fool proof in the coming years.
-Exciting that this large piece of online content is coming into a controlled radar which will make live streaming more secure, and relevant for the global masses.
+With recent terror attacks that are suspected to have been live streamed.
+This process of reviews has further been strengthened in the recent days.
+Machine learning algorithms can further add to the richness of this search and review process.
+Making it a robust tool though not fool proof in the coming years.
+Exciting that this large piece of online content is coming into a controlled radar which will make live video streaming services more secure.
+And relevant for the global masses.